QuTech-Delft/cQASM-spec/README.md

 is defined such that the return type of any unit can be determined before knowing the context it is being used in.
 This means that distinguishing overloads by return type only is not supported.

+A notable difference between the type/value system of C++ and cQASM is that all variables and constants must (appear to) have a well-defined value at all times.
+In C++, all C-style (POD) types are uninitialized and contain garbage until they are explicitly assigned; in cQASM 2.0, all variables are implicitly initialized with a type-specified default value if no explicit initializer is given.
+When cQASM 2.0 is used as a compiler IR, a pass that determines that no default initialization is actually needed because the value is never used may convey this information to the next pass by annotating the object.

 To facilitate expression of circuits with explicit parallelism and timing, cQASM 2.0's braced block unit allows semicolons to be used to separate